themattinthehatt/whiteway-et-al-2019-nbdt/README.md

 **Data**.
 Each of the datasets in this analysis is identified by a unique integer, which is defined in `util/getDatasetStrings.m`.
 This makes the entire analysis pipeline easily applicable to new datasets, as long as they are in the format specified above and are entered into this function.

 **Models**.
 All of the code from this point on relies on the [GAM toolbox](https://github.com/themattinthehatt/gam), which should run out of the box.
 You will also need to download or pull this project directory onto your local machine, and add it to your Matlab path.
+Additionally, the fitting of the stimulus models uses the [NIM toolbox](https://github.com/dbutts/NIMclass), which you will need to download or pull onto your local machine, and add to your Matlab path.
+In the paper we used 10-fold cross-validation; to make model fitting faster for anyone interested in using this code the default has been set to 5-fold, which can be changed in the boiler plate code at the top of the fitting scripts in the `data_struct` struct (`num_folds` corresponds to number of cross-validation folds to break data into, `num_xvs` corresponds to actual number of folds to fit on).

 ## Step 4: Fit (S)RLVM models